iotaledger/docs.iota.org/docs/for_devs/request_tw.md

 # Requesting a Technical Writer

 While technical writers are always up for a quick chat, they need to plan ahead for substantial contributions.
-You might need to document a new feature, explain some technical concept in a new article, or amend an old article.
+You might need to document a new feature, amend an article, or write a new one.

 ## Plan Ahead

 The technical writing team takes up to two weeks to produce the requested text.
-This time includes research, reworking your draft or writing an article from scratch, and editing the final commission, all while processing multiple other requests.
-In exceptional circumstances technical writers can provide you with a commission to a 24h deadline.
-Keep in mind that this puts strain on technical writers and puts all other requests on hold.
+In that time, writers research the topic, rework your draft or write an article from scratch, review and edit their commission, all while processing multiple other requests.
+In exceptional circumstances technical writers could work against a twenty-four hours deadline, but keep in mind that this would put all other requests on hold and strain technical writers.
 Plan ahead, contact writers early, and respond swiftly.
 This is the smoothest way to get your project well documented.

 ## Do Your Homework